conda-forge/hpc05-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: ipyparallel Client package for PBS cluster with headnode (as on the TU Delft).
+Summary: ipyparallel Client and convenience package for a PBS or SLURM cluster with a headnode.